ziso1011/llvm-project/README.md

 ### Logging vector clocks

+Like the other `#defines` u can comment in the `PRINT_VECTOR_CLOCK` in the `log.h` file.
+Please note that we have only provided the vector clocks here for testing purposes.
+Therefore, the output may be inaccurate or incomplete.

-To log the vector clock of a given thread, the following code is used:
+To log the vector clock of a given thread, the following code is used: (implemented in `log.cpp`)

 ```cpp
 void PrintVectorClock(__tsan::Context* ctx, __tsan::ThreadState* thr) {